pyodide/pyodide-blog/content/posts/314-apha-release.md

 Moving forward, package maintainers can simply build and publish Pyodide wheels to PyPI, just as they do for native wheels on Linux, macOS, or Windows.

-We will be providing comprehensive documentation on building packages with our toolchain soon.
-Until then, please refer to the [existing Pyodide documentation](https://pyodide.org/en/stable/development/building-packages.html) on cross-compiling packages.
+We wrote a comprehensive guide on how to build and publish Pyodide wheels to PyPI.
+You can find it [here](https://pyodide-build.readthedocs.io/en/latest/).

 ## Wasn't the last version 0.29, and now it is 314.0?

 Yes, we are updating Pyodide's versioning scheme, and it is aligned with these new packaging standards.

-To fully standardize the packaging process under PEP 783, we needed to stabilize the platform compatibility for packages so they don't break with every minor Pyodide release.
+To fully standardize the packaging process under PEP 783, we wanted to stabilize the platform compatibility for packages so they don't break with every Pyodide release.
 Therefore, we are transitioning to a Python-version-based versioning scheme.
 For example, Pyodide 314.x directly corresponds to Python 3.14.

 Whenever we make binary-incompatible changes, they will now align strictly with upstream Python updates (typically once a year).
 This means you are safe to use existing packages built for the same Python version across multiple Pyodide releases.
 We plan to release a new major Pyodide version annually, in sync with the Python update.